Text by CLOT Magazine

-From 4th until the 10th of November at Naturalis Biodiversity Center in Leiden Unbore collective, in collaboration with Beyond Human festival and Leiden University, is presenting the exhibition Microbiome: Inside Out at Naturalis Biodiversity Center.
+From November 4 to 10 at Naturalis Biodiversity Center in Leiden Unbore collective, in collaboration with Beyond Human Festival and Leiden University, is presenting the exhibition Microbiome: Inside Out at Naturalis Biodiversity Center.

-Featuring works by recent graduates from Central Saint Martins Dia Munoz and Rosie Broadhead.
-Dia Munoz is an interdisciplinary artist and designer interested in the interaction of humans and technology in near futures.
-Munoz is fascinated by the ways in which technology shapes being human with a special focus on health and biotechnology intersections.
-Apparel designer Rosie Broadhead is specialised in biomaterials in the fashion industry.
-Her interests lie between the skin and interaction with clothing, and how science and technology will influence the future of fashion.
+Featuring works by recent graduates from Central Saint Martins, Dia Munoz and Rosie Broadhead.
+Dia Munoz is an interdisciplinary artist and designer interested in the interaction of humans and technology in the near future.
+Munoz is fascinated by the ways in which technology shapes being human, with a special focus on health and biotechnology intersections.
+Apparel designer Rosie Broadhead specialises in biomaterials in the fashion industry.
+Her interests lie between the skin and interaction with clothing and how science and technology will influence the future of fashion.

-The exhibition will be a backdrop for the public forum on Microbiome that will take place on Thursday, November 7th, 13.00–14.00 in Naturalis Biodiversity Center, exploring the implications of the microbiome from three perspectives: artistic (Sonja Bäumel), philosophical (Dr. Agnieszka Anna Wołodźko; Universiteit Leiden /Artez) and medical (Prof. Dr. E. Kuijper, LUMC).
+The exhibition will be a backdrop for the public forum on Microbiome that will take place on Thursday, November 7, from 13.00–14.00 in Naturalis Biodiversity Center, exploring the implications of the microbiome from three perspectives: artistic (Sonja Bäumel), philosophical (Dr Agnieszka Anna Wołodźko; Universiteit Leiden /Artez) and medical (Prof. Dr E. Kuijper, LUMC).